-There is a need for more full-time coaches for Athletics.
-It is important to have Full Time coaches vs Part Time coaches due to the job responsibilities of teaching, recruiting (outreach) and fundraising.
-Between 2000 to 2014, there was about a 40% increase in student athletes.
-These numbers highly correlate with the fact that we had full-time coach/instructors for all but 3 teams.
+V.C.2 Justification for Faculty Position(s): There is a need for more full-time coaches for Athletics.
+It is important to have full-time coaches due to the job responsibilities of teaching, sport operations, recruiting (outreach) and fundraising.
+Between 2000-2014, there was about a 40% increase in student-athletes.

 Additionally, coaches are drivers, advisors, and the college representative who is the primary liaison between students and De Anza.
-They spend many hours contacting university coaches and recruiters to help our student-athletes transfer.
+They spend many hours contacting university coaches and recruiters to help our student-athletes transfer